C06A/multiColorRainbow3DPrint/README.md

 3. User one of extrusion function to make a bow
 4. Instead of copy-past let's make a module do call multiple times.
 The module takes 2 arguments, one of which optional with default value
+5. The same module can make as border of the rainbow.
+For that, override the default value of the optional argument